danielsaidi/SwiftKit/README.md

 </p>

-## About SwiftKit
+## SwiftKit is being merged with SwiftUIKit

 This repository is being merged with [SwiftUIKit](https://github.com/danielsaidi/SwiftUIKit).
-You find most of the functionality from this library in SwiftUIKit 4.0.
+You find most of the functionality here in SwiftUIKit 4.0.